WGLab/doc-ANNOVAR/user-guide/input.md

 1 2000003 2000003 C T
 ```

-For adding x-bp insertions and deletions to this, use "-inssize x" and "-delsize x", where x is an integer.
+For adding x-bp insertions and deletions to this, use `-inssize x` and `-delsize x`, where x is an integer.

 ```
 [kaiwang@biocluster ~/]$ convert2annovar.pl -format region -seqdir humandb/hg19_seq/ chr1:2000001-2000003 -inssize 1 -delsize 2